2. School improvement planning: an overview

 The School Strategic Plan and the Annual Implementation Plan

-Every school must prepare a School Strategic Plan (SSP), which identifies:
+Every school must prepare a School Strategic Plan (SSP), which outlines:

 Schools translate their 4-year SSP into practice through the development of the Annual Implementation Plan (AIP), which outlines:

-- the SSP Goals, Targets and KIS selected for focus in that year
+- SSP goals, targets and KIS selected for focus in that year

-- the 12-month Targets that track progress against 4-year Targets
+- 12-month targets that track progress against 4-year targets

-- the Actions that will be undertaken to implement the selected KIS
+- actions that will be undertaken to implement the selected KIS

-- the intended Outcomes of the Actions (changes in knowledge, skills and behaviours) as well as success indicators that will be used to measure the outcomes
+- intended outcomes of the actions (changes in knowledge, skills and behaviours) as well as success indicators that will be used to measure the outcomes

-- the related activities that will be completed to achieve the Outcomes, including resourcing and timelines for completion.
+- the related activities that will be completed to achieve the outcomes, including resourcing, responsibility, and timelines for completion

 The Strategic Planning Online Tool